Nearly every SEO article you will ever read give us the same advice.

 Google knows that the majority of people are searching for the city, but on the chance that people are searching for the rock band Chicago, they include a link to that Knowledge Graph at the bottom.

 Businesses like yours are also entities.
-If you have a Google My Business listing, your company has a Knowledge Graph.
+If you have a Google Business Profile listing, your company has a Knowledge Graph.
 When you search your business name, you should see a Knowledge Graph on the right hand side of the desktop page.
 If you do not see a Knowledge Graph, or the KG for a similarly named business, Google has a low confidence that is what people are looking for, or they don’t have adequate information on your company.

 When you are a published author, of either a physically printed and distributed book, or an e-book on Amazon, Google will have a Knowledge Graph started for your author information.